Houses

 Chart 1: House Size Change Over Time

-The red trend line gives an idea of how much Bridlemile single-residence houses increased in size over time.
+The red trend line gives an idea of the increasing size of Bridlemile single-residence houses over time.

 Chart 2: Lot size change over time.
-The red trend line gives an idea of how much Bridlemile single-residence lot sizes have decreased over time.
+The red trend line gives an idea of the decrease in Bridlemile single-residence lot size over time.

 Chart 3: house size / lot size